South Texas in Winter 2026: Whooping Cranes and Lower Rio Grande

 World Class Birding, Small Group Comfort

 Stephan Lorenz began birding in Texas, one of the richest areas for birds and biodiversity in North America.
 After completing a Bachelor of Science in Biology at the University of Houston, he continued at the University of Texas earning a Master of Science in ornithology.
 His main area of research focused on the landscape ecology of grassland birds.
 Stephan has worked on a wide range of field studies for the Max Planck and Smithsonian Institutes, Indiana State University, Memorial University, and the US Fish and Wildlife Service.
 In addition, he has worked as a field biologist in environmental consulting.
 He began his guiding work in 2008 in southwest Costa Rica and has since then worked as a resident guide in Alaska and Brazil.
-Since 2010 he has led more than 100 birding tours on five continents.
+Since 2010 he has led more than 150 birding tours on five continents.
+His specialty areas in the United States include Alaska where he has done research and led tour for 20 years plus Colorado, Texas, Arizona, and Florida.
+Internationally Stephan has birded extensively and led many tours in Central and South America, Africa, and Asia.
 Having a strong interest in photography, his bird images have appeared in several magazines and books.
 He has published several peer-reviewed articles on natural history, ecology, and bird distribution and has authored more than 50 articles on birds, birding, and travel.
 His writing and photography appear regularly in Bird Watcher’s Digest Magazine, ABA Birder’s Guide, and BirdWatching.
 He enjoys birding in every environment, but skulky antbirds in dense jungles are always near the top of the list.

 Spaces available!